Thenlie/mdnman/lib/javascript/web_api/screen_capture_api/using_screen_capture/index.md

 None of the constraints are applied in any way until after the content to capture has been selected.
 The constraints alter what you see in the resulting stream.
 For example, if you specify a {{domxref("MediaTrackConstraints.width", "width")}} constraint for the video, it's applied by scaling the video after the user selects the area to share.
 It doesn't establish a restriction on the size of the source itself.

+> [!NOTE]
-> **Note:** Constraints _never_ cause changes to the list of sources available for capture by the Screen Sharing API.
+> Constraints _never_ cause changes to the list of sources available for capture by the Screen Sharing API.
 This ensures that web applications can't force the user to share specific content by restricting the source list until only one item is left.

 While display capture is in effect, the machine which is sharing screen contents will display some form of indicator so the user is aware that sharing is taking place.

+> [!NOTE]
-> **Note:** For privacy and security reasons, screen sharing sources are not enumerable using {{domxref("MediaDevices.enumerateDevices", "enumerateDevices()")}}.
+> For privacy and security reasons, screen sharing sources are not enumerable using {{domxref("MediaDevices.enumerateDevices", "enumerateDevices()")}}.
 Related to this, the {{domxref("MediaDevices/devicechange_event", "devicechange")}} event is never sent when there are changes to the sources available for `getDisplayMedia()`.

 ### Capturing shared audio